-Diabetic retinopathy is primarily treated with laser therapy.
-It should be performed as soon as neovascularization or vitreous hemorrhage has occurred.
-The intravitreal corticosteroids (dexamethasone, triamcinolone, and fluocinolone) positively affect diabetic macular edema.
+Diabetic retinopathy is primarily treated by laser therapy.
+It should be performed as soon as neovascularization or vitreous hemorrhage occurs.
+Intravitreal corticosteroids (dexamethasone, triamcinolone, and fluocinolone) positively affect diabetic macular edema.

-Diabetic nephropathy is divided into five progressive stages which asymptomatically run at the beginning, being partially reversible.
+Diabetic nephropathy is divided into 5 progressive stages that are asymptomatic at the initial stages, being partially reversible.
 However, they eventually lead to irreversible damage.
-Depending on the stage, we may observe different symptoms; therefore, corresponding therapeutic measures are necessary to be taken.
-In the first place, however, euglycemia and normotension are the primary treatment goals in all the stages.
+Depending on the stage, different symptoms may be observed; therefore, corresponding therapeutic measures are necessary.
+Euglycemia and normotension are the primary treatment goals in all the stages.

-Stage 1 is ‘high glomerular filtration stage’.
-This stage is reversible, asymptomatic and characterized by increased GFR.
+This stage is reversible, asymptomatic, and characterized by increased GFR.
 The hyperglycemia leads to enlarged kidneys and increased filtration capacity.

-Stage 2 is ‘normal albuminuria stage’.
-This stage is reversible, asymptomatic and characterized by normal albumin excretion in urine (< 30mg/24h).
+This stage is reversible, asymptomatic, and characterized by normal albumin excretion in urine (< 30 mg/24 h).
 It usually begins after several years of diabetes.
-The basement membrane of the glomeruli is considerably thickened, the mesangial matrix is increased, and consequently, the filtration performance is already restricted.
+The basement membrane of the glomeruli is considerably thickened and the mesangial matrix is increased, leading to restricted filtration performance.

-Stage 3 is ‘early stage diabetic nephropathy’.
-It is characterized by microalbuminuria (30 – 300mg/24h) and hypertension.
-The diffuse glomerular changes can be seen and glomeruli become more permeable to proteins.
-These symptoms usually occur only after 5 to 15 years of diabetes.
+This stage is characterized by microalbuminuria (30 – 300 mg/24 h) and hypertension.
+Diffuse glomerular changes can be seen and the glomeruli become more permeable to proteins.
+These symptoms usually occur only after 5–15 years of diabetes.
 They are a sign of the beginning of renal failure.
-The treatment of this stage with angiotensin-converting enzyme inhibitors (ACEIs) is recommended to protect the kidneys, lower the protein excretion and normalize blood pressure.
+The treatment of this stage with angiotensin-converting enzyme inhibitors (ACEIs) is recommended to protect the kidneys, lower protein excretion, and normalize blood pressure.

-Stage 4 is “clinical diabetic nephropathy.”
-It is characterized by excretion of large amounts of albumin (> 500mg/24hour) and often occurs after 10 to 25 years of diabetes.
-The renal hypoperfusion, hypertension, and reduced filtration performance are also seen.
+This is characterized by the excretion of large amounts of albumin (> 500 mg/24 h) and often occurs after 10–25 years of diabetes.
+Renal hypoperfusion, hypertension, and reduced filtration performance is also seen.
 In addition to ACE inhibitors, diuretics, calcium channel blockers, and beta-blockers may be used during this stage.
-Though the GFR continues to decline in this stage, the serum creatinine level may be normal.
+Although the GFR continues to decline in this stage, the serum creatinine level may be normal.

-Stage 5 is “renal failure,” which is an irreversible stage.
-The filtration performance is dramatically reduced, and pathological creatinine values are detectable in the blood.
+This is an irreversible stage.
+Filtration performance is notably reduced, and pathological creatinine values are detectable in the blood.
 Since the renal failure is irreversible, only dialysis and renal transplantation remain as therapeutic measures.

-The persistent chronic hyperglycemia leads to neuropathy affecting the quality of life.
+Persistent chronic hyperglycemia leads to neuropathy.
 The neurons are affected due to ischemia and insufficient oxygen supply because of angiopathy.
-Both the peripheral and autonomic nerves may be affected.
+Both peripheral and autonomic nerves may be affected.

-Diabetics should necessarily obtain insured medical foot care for the prevention of diabetic foot syndrome.
+Diabetics should obtain insured medical foot care for the prevention of diabetic foot syndrome.
 In addition, attention should be paid to suitable footwear.
-Diabetic patients should check their feet daily for any injuries, abrasions or scratches.
+Diabetic patients should check their feet daily for any injuries, abrasions, or scratches.
 In the case of very painful neuropathies, tricyclic antidepressants, such as amitriptyline, may be of benefit.
-Furthermore, Gabapentin and Pregabalin are effective drugs against neuropathic pain.
+Furthermore, gabapentin and pregabalin are effective against neuropathic pain.

-If the autonomic nerves are damaged, it may cause multiple effects on the body.
-So, diabetics may suffer from the following afflictions:
+If the autonomic nerves are damaged, it may have multiple effects on the body.
+Thus, diabetics may experience the following: